Tugboat and Barge Accidents

 - And more

+Though crew members face similar risks of harm as those working on other types of vessels (i.e., falling overboard risks, fire-related risks), the “tow vessel” dynamic uniquely impacts crew members aboard tugboats and barges.
 Towing another vessel can lead to a loss of maneuverability, and in poor weather conditions or particularly trafficked waters, this can increase the risk of a collision or allision accident quite substantially.
-Further, the lines necessary for the tow winch may be inadequately maintained, or crew members may negligently fail to setup the tow properly.
+Further, the responsible party may inadequately maintain the lines necessary for the tow, or crew members may negligently fail to setup the tow properly.

 If any of these failures give rise to an injury, then the employer may be held liable.
 It’s worth noting that, thanks to the application of vicarious liability principles, maritime employers can be held liable for the negligence of their crew member employees.
-For example, if you are injured due to a co-worker’s negligent failure to properly connect the tow winch, then you would have a right of action against your employer for damages.
+For example, if a co-worker’s negligent failure to properly connect the tow causes your injury, then you have a right of action against your employer for damages.

-Contact an Experienced Alexandria Maritime Injury Attorney for a Free Consultation
+Contact an Experienced Louisiana Tugboat and Barge Accident Attorney for a Free Consultation

 Having spent a career navigating challenging disputes as both a prosecutor and as a plaintiff’s-side attorney, Walter Gabriel is well-equipped to represent your interests in litigation against maritime entities that may take a more hostile stance towards your claims with significant resources at their disposal.

-Ready to speak to an Alexandria maritime injury attorney about your dispute?
+Ready to speak to a Louisiana tugboat and barge accident attorney about your dispute?
 Call 318-445-2121 or send us a message through our Contact Us page to connect with the Law Firm of Walter Gabriel, LLC today.
 Consultation is free and confidential.